 “Rebekah has found real love and respect for the sport of Rugby and is proud of her achievements.
 Project Rugby has really given my daughter the best opportunity to become the best she can be.

-“Rebekah is a big success story for Harlequins and maybe the next big female rugby star!”
+“Rebekah is a big success story for The Harlequins Foundation and maybe the next big female rugby star!”

 It is only with the help of you, our supporters, that Project Rugby can help inspire young people like Rebekah to take up a new sport, and discover a new talent.

 That’s why we’re asking for your donations, so that we can help make Rebekah’s story the norm, not the exception.